aloetesting/aloe/docs/classes.rst

     .. attribute:: scenario

-        The :class:`Scenario` this step belongs to (if inside a scenario)
+        The :class:`Scenario` this step belongs to (if inside a scenario).

     .. attribute:: background

-        The :class:`Background` this step belongs to (if inside a background)
+        The :class:`Background` this step belongs to (if inside a background).

     .. attribute:: testclass